 In America, regional representations of the Arts and Crafts emerged.
 The emphasis on local crafts paired with the diversity in climate and culture across America created a variety of styles.

-The Bungalow Style was one of the first steps toward the modern Ranch home (Stermitz, 2007).
+- Bungalow Style - The Bungalow Style was one of the first steps toward the modern Ranch home (Stermitz, 2007).
 The house has a horizontal layout without space for servants.
-The workspace for the woman was functional and the hearth was designed to be the center of the home.
+The kitchen was functional and the hearth was designed to be the center of the home.